abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 As we practice, one of the qualities that we need to cultivate or attend to is learning how to pay attention to our circumstances, what is happening around us.
-So often we wait for instruction, or the right circumstances, or a sign that we are doing the right thing.
+So often we wait for instruction, the right circumstances, or a sign that we are doing the right thing.
 For us to really take advantage of the practice, we need to learn from our circumstances and pay attention to the natural processes around us.

-There’s a story that Ajahn Chah used to use in his teachings.
+There’s a story that Ajahn Chah used in his teachings.
 It is a Jātaka tale about a king who takes his retinue off to do some business.
 As they pass by an area in the forest, the king sees a wild mango tree full of mangoes and thinks to himself, *Those mangoes look really good.
 At the end of the day when we’re going back to the palace, I’m going to stop by this tree and have some of those mangoes.
 That will be really refreshing.* Then he moves on.
 However, the people toward the back of the retinue have a different idea, and they start to bash the tree and